eleev/soft-skills/README.md

  - There are numerous tutorials, articles, guides, books, podcasts, open source projects and other materials that are valuable sources of knowledge
  - Remember: the lack of experince can be partially fulfilled by knowledge.
 The more you know, the easier for you to pick up something new and dive in, even without remembering specifics
 - Make it your daily routine:
-  - Have a list of learning materials that you need to learn.
+  - Have a list of learning materials that you need to learn
-  - Be disciplined and invest time and energy to educate yourself, everyday by a bit.
+  - Be disciplined and invest time and energy to educate yourself, everyday by a bit
 - Have your own projects:
   - You personal, private projects may develop slow, but one day you possible be able to monetize them, or possibly create your own company